dhens/Burger-Management-MVC/README.md

 # A Burger Managing app - Developed with MVC architecture

-### A Full-Stack Express, Handlebars, and MySQL web-app to create and devour tasty burgers created by the user.
+### A Full-Stack Node, Express, Handlebars, and MySQL web-app to create and devour tasty burgers created by the user.
 ![bannerPic](bannerPic.PNG)

 ### Live Demo